 Europa is a Moon that orbits round the planet Jupiter.
 Its mass is estimated/calculated at being 47,998,438,387,492,700,000,000 kg.
-Its density has been calculated at being 3.013 g/cm3.
-Its volume is 15,926,867,918 km3.
-It was discovered in the year 1610 by Galileo Galilei.
-Its takes 3.551 Earth days to do a full rotation period.
+Its density has been calculated at being 3.013.
+Its volume is 15926867918.

 The atmospheric gases within the atmosphere of the object are Oxygen.

-The mass of the object is calculated at being 47,998,438,387,492,700,000,000 kg.
 The equatorial circumference of Europa is 9806.8 km.
-The mean radius of Europa is 1,560.8 km.
-The surface area of Europa is 30,612,893.23 km2.
-The surface gravity of the said item is 1.315 m/s2.
-The average orbit velocity, that is the speed at which it orbits is 49476.10 km/h.
+The surface area of Europa is 30,612,893.23.
+The surface gravity of the said item is 1.315.
+The Mean orbit velocity, that is the speed at which it orbits is 49476.10 km/h.
 The is the average distance in km of the object is from its parent 671100.00.

-The orbital inclination, the angle at which Europa orbits in relation to the orbital plane is 0.466 degrees.
+The orbital inclination, the angle at which Europa orbits in relation to the orbital plane is 0.47 degrees.
 The orbital eccentricity is 0.0094, it is the degree at which Europa orbits close to a circular (0) orbit as opposed to an elliptical (1) orbit.

 Now, don't get your hopes up too high.
 There is a slim chance of possibly life on the moon.
 The basis of life on the basis that there could be an underground water supply.
 When the Galileo space probe visited the moon, it found that the moon was affecting the magnetic field of Jupiter.
 It was concluded that the magnetic field might be being influenced by a magnetic field from Europa.
 They deduced that the moon might as a result have an underground water supply.
 Future missions hope to discover more about the moon.
 Where there's water, there could be life.
 We're not talking highly intelligent life-forms like on earth but simple celled creatures or insects at most.
 Fingers crossed though.
 NASA

-Europa, not to be confused with the continent of the same name is a moon orbiting Jupiter and is referred to as a Galilean moon.
-Galilean moons are those moons in orbit round Jupiter that was spotted by Galileo Galilei, the Italian astronomer who is credited with buidling the telescope.
+Europa, not to be confused with the continent of the similar name is a moon orbiting Jupiter and is referred to as a Galilean moon.
+Galilean moons are those moons in orbit round Jupiter that was spotted by Galileo Galilei, the Italian astronomer who is credited with building the telescope.
 Galileo discovered four moons of Jupiter, in addition to Europa, the others are Ganymede, Callisto and Io.
 All the moons.
 They were originally named numbers, it was only hundreds of years later that they would be given more easily to remember names.
 The Galilean moons named after Greek mythological characters.

 The moon Europa features heavily in the Arthur C. Clarke stories starting from the second one, 2010.
 At the end of the second story, the astronauts are advised not to come to Europa, they can have any other planet or moon but not Europa.
 In the sequels, humans make contact with the Europans.